inetic/inetic.github.io/_posts/2016-05-19-android-unreal-and-lla.md

   }
 ```

-This function get's called whenever the user touches our actor, note that the *OnSoundWaveProceduralUnderflow* callback from above get's called from a thread that runs inside OpenSL.
-Thus - to be safe - we shall interact with it only through this `StartPlaying` variable which is of type `std::atomic_flag`.
+This next function gets called whenever the user touches our actor, note that the *OnSoundWaveProceduralUnderflow* callback from above gets called from a thread that runs inside OpenSL.
+Thus - to be safe - we shall interact with it only through this *StartPlaying* variable which is of type *std::atomic_flag*.

 ```cpp
   void AProceduralSoundActor::NotifyActorOnInputTouchBegin(const ETouchIndex::Type)